MaxSa2004/Tab_Tech-Web-Project/README.md

 Differences by difficulty:
 - Easy: Doesn't search the tree.
 Just filters capture moves.
 If ther aern't any captures to make, it chooses a random move.
 It's quick and unpredictable, but can lead to bad results;
 - Normal: Uses expectminimax with DEPTH=2 (shallow depth).
-It used the newest dice value on the root level, and for the levels beyond, models new dices with the average of the 6 possible values.
+It used the newest dice value on the root level, and for the levels below, models new dices with the average of the 6 possible values.
 It's reasonable, with some variety and low cost;
 - Hard: Uses expectminimax with DEPTH=4 (deeper search).
 It doesn't't use any randomness on the final move choice.
 It's a lot more cosnsitent and strong.